This post may include affiliate links; for details, see our disclosure policy.

 This corn salad is part of our arsenal of classic summer vegetarian recipes and salads!
 We have to make each of these at least once to feel like it’s truly the season.
 These are perfect side dishes for a grilled dinner, or to take to BBQs or picnics.
 Make them all:

-- Creamy Cucumber Salad The perfect cool and crunchy side dish for summer!
-For a vegan or plant based version, make Cucumber Salad with Vinegar.
+- Cucumber Salad or Creamy Cucumber Salad The perfect cool and crunchy side dish for summer!

-- Easy Bean Salad Every summer needs a bean salad!
+- Classic Bean Salad Every summer needs a bean salad!
 This one is simple to make with a short ingredient list.

-- Watermelon Salad This refreshing salad pairs watermelon with cucumber, mint and feta cheese.
+- Watermelon Feta Salad This refreshing salad pairs watermelon with cucumber, mint and feta cheese.

 - Greek Orzo Salad A crowd favorite and full of Greek flavors, bursting with fresh dill and mint, feta cheese, and tangy lemon.